qgis/QGIS-Enhancement-Proposals/qep-xx-coding-guidelines.rst

 .. _qep#[.#]:

 ========================================================================
-QGIS Enhancement 13: Efficient Snapping and Geometry Queries
+QGIS Enhancement 13: Code style and practice guidelines
 ========================================================================

-:Date: 2014/12/18
-:Author: Martin Dobias
-:Contact: wonder.sk at gmail dot com
-:Last Edited: 2015/01/05
-:Status:  Final Draft
-:Version: QGIS 2.8

 Summary
 ----------

-This proposal is meant address several issues with snapping in QGIS:
+This QEP documents coding standards and conventions used throughout the QGIS code base.
+Developers are required to follow these standards when submitting code to QGIS.

+Notes:

-#.
-Spacing and indentation rules are automatically applied by the QGIS pre-commit hooks, and accordingly are not covered here
+- Spacing and indentation rules are automatically applied by the QGIS pre-commit hooks, and accordingly are not covered here
-#.
-These guidelines describe QGIS specific coding practices only.
+- These guidelines describe QGIS specific coding practices only.
 Following "best practice" for modern c++ coding is assumed, and only referred to here when QGIS coding requires certain variances from this.

 Coding Guidelines
 --------------------